-STEP TEN LEAVING THE THEATRE
+LEAVING THE THEATRE

 I can walk out any venue door as I leave.
-If I am getting picked up, most people get picked up outside the theatre on Exhibition St. If I would prefer a less busy location, I might choose to walk to the traffic lights, and get picked up on Lonsdale St where there are pick up zones before traffic lights.
+If I am getting picked up, most people get picked up outside the theatre on King William St. If I would prefer a less busy location, I might choose to walk along the Walk of Fame to Riverbank Carpark, where there are pick up zones.
 Otherwise, I can take public transport home or return to my car in the carpark.